mjshuff23/aws-cloud-practitioner-essentials/module-5-storage-and-databases.md

 - Can create permissions on who can access your Buckets and Objects
 - **Objects** consist of *data*, *metadata*, and a *key*
 - Recall that when you modify a file in block storage, only the pieces that are changed are updated.
 When a file in object storage is modified, the *entire object* is updated.

-## When to use Amazon S3 vs Amazon EBS

-- **Amazon S3**:
 - Web enabled
 - Regionally distributed
 - Has 11 9's of durability
 - Offers cost savings
 - Serverless

 ## Additional Resources